onlyxhb/hexo-blog-client/README_EN.md

 - antd component library is introduced on demand to reduce package size
 - new local article preview function (open port 4000, please do not occupy)
 - new automatic check update option in Settings
+- fixed the problem of blank lines after each edited article is saved

 ### v1.2.7 (2019-05-20)
 - added a front-matters editing feature